 Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers at Risk

-CLASP, together with ZERO TO THREE (ZTT), have released Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers at Risk.
+CLASP, together with ZERO TO THREE (ZTT), has released Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers at Risk.
 The report highlights how states are using innovative funding, policies, and partnerships to expand the critically important Eearly Head Start (EHS) program and better meet the needs of more low-income children and their families.
-Through interviews with state administrators, CLASP and ZTT identified 23 states with state-EHS and have developed in-depth state profiles describing 9 of these initiatives across 8 states.
-Select a state on the map below to learn more about a state initiative or read more about all 9 initiatives.
+Through interviews with state administrators, CLASP and ZTT identified 23 states with initaitves that build on the federally-funded EHS program. and have developed in-depth state profiles describing 9 of these initiatives across 8 states.

 - The Illinois Prevention Initiative provides grants to home-based and center-based programs to expand access to the EHS model as well as other birth to 3 models.
 The goal is to serve additional children birth to age 3 and help grantees increase program quality.

 - The Illinois Child Care Collaboration Program promotes collaboration between child care and other early care and education providers, including EHS, by creating policies to ease blending of funds to extend the day or year of existing services.